Uterine Fibroids – Understanding Fibroids & Your Treatment Options

-The good news, is that if you have a fibroid causing symptoms, there are a number of treatment options available.
+The good news, is that if you have a fibroid causing symptoms, there are a number of fibroid treatment options available.
 The size and location of the fibroid(s), as well as your age and desire to bear children, determines the best treatment options available.

 Invasive Surgical Procedures

-This is the removal of the uterus or full female reproductive system, which should only be done when you no longer desire to become pregnant.
+A hysterectomy is the removal of the uterus or full female reproductive system, which should only be done when you no longer desire to become pregnant.
 Fibroids account for nearly one-half of hysterectomies performed annually in the United States.
 While effective in removing fibroids, this is a major operation and has a 30 percent complication rate.
 Before you jump into getting a hysterectomy, make sure you get a second opinion since there are several alternative options available that aren’t nearly as intrusive.
 Recovery time from a hysterectomy takes several weeks.

-Unlike the hysterectomy, which removes the entire uterus, this is a surgical procedure to only remove the fibroids.
+Unlike the hysterectomy, which removes the entire uterus, the myomectomy is a surgical procedure to only remove the fibroids.
 This procedure is a good option for women who still want to have children, however there are risks involved since this is still considered an invasive surgery.
 Complications can include blood loss, uterine scaring that impairs fertility, and a higher chance of fibroid regrowth.

-Alternative to Surgery
+Alternative To Surgery

 Uterine Fibroid Embolization (UFE)